Skip to main content

 Both tools are Markdown-first, so migration is the cleanest in this entire comparison set.

-Bear → Obsidian.
-Bear exports the full corpus to Markdown plus an attachments folder with one click.
-The export drops directly into an Obsidian vault.
+Bear exports the full corpus to Markdown plus an attachments folder with one click, and that export can drop directly into an Obsidian vault.
 Hashtags translate to Obsidian inline tags.
-Internal Bear links (bear://) need find-and-replace conversion to Obsidian wikilinks ([[note title]]).
+Internal Bear links such as bear:// need find-and-replace conversion to Obsidian wikilinks like [[note title]].
 Plan an evening of conversion work for a 5,000-note archive.

-Obsidian → Bear.
-Drag a folder of .md files into Bear; Bear ingests them as individual notes and treats #tag syntax as native hashtags.
-Wikilinks remain plain text; convert to Bear's Markdown link format with a search-and-replace pass.
+Moving the other direction is also workable.
+Drag a folder of .md files into Bear, and Bear ingests them as individual notes while treating #tag syntax as native hashtags.
+Wikilinks remain plain text, so they need conversion to Bear's Markdown link format with a search-and-replace pass.

-The Markdown-first design means migration is bidirectional and lossless on body text; the only real cost is link-syntax reconciliation.
+The Markdown-first design means migration is bidirectional and lossless on body text.
+The real cost is link-syntax reconciliation.

 Privacy and Encryption

-Bear.
-TLS in transit, AES-256 at rest.
-Bear Pro adds end-to-end encryption on a per-note basis with a user-set passphrase.
-Bear cannot decrypt encrypted notes.
+Bear uses TLS in transit and AES-256 at rest.
+Bear Pro adds end-to-end encryption on a per-note basis with a user-set passphrase, which means Bear cannot decrypt encrypted notes.

-Obsidian.
-Local-first by default; vaults live on the user's disk.
-Obsidian Sync is end-to-end encrypted with a user-set passphrase Obsidian cannot decrypt.
-Vaults synced via iCloud Drive or Dropbox inherit those services' encryption posture.
+Obsidian is local-first by default because vaults live on the user's disk.
+Obsidian Sync is end-to-end encrypted with a user-set passphrase that Obsidian cannot decrypt.
+Vaults synced through iCloud Drive or Dropbox inherit those services' encryption posture.

 Obsidian wins on the strongest privacy posture: local-first by default plus optional E2E sync.
 Bear is close behind once Pro encryption is enabled.